-In the case of the data collection described in Table 1 the c axis was nearly perpendicular (80°) to the spindle axis, however the mosaicity was unusually low (0.596°; from post-refinement of data collected assuming 0.7°), and by reintegrating with an assumed mosaicity of 0.5° we were able to achieve the indicated completeness, limited mainly by the edges of the detector, with no significant increase in Rsym.
-The actual Rsvm values are surprisingly high even in the low-resolution shells (0.096 in 99-4.71 Å), however this is not due to integrating with underestimated mosaicity, as similar R-merge values were obtained assuming mosaicity 0.7° or even 1.5°.
-It is also not due to anomalous scattering from the abundant iron in this protein, as scaling Bijvoet mates separately did not decrease chi-squared values.
-It probably results from overlap of 3.16 Prity sing and spot in third next she's rystile were solved by molecular replacement using the structure of the E. coli SDH complex (PDB entry 1NEK) as search model.
+In the case of the data collection described in Table 1 the c axis was nearly perpendicular (80°) to the spindle axis, however the mosaicity was unusually low (0.596°; from post-refinement of data collected assuming 0.7°), and by reintegrating with an assumed mosaicity of 0.5° we were able to achieve the indicated completeness, limited mainly by the edges of the detector, with no significant increase in R{sym}.
+The actual R{sym} values are surprisingly high even in the low-resolution shells (0.096 in 99-4.71 Å), however this is not due to integrating with underestimated mosaicity, as similar R-merge values were obtained assuming mosaicity 0.7° or even 1.5°.
+It is also not due to anomalous scattering from the abundant iron in this protein, as scaling Bivoet mates separately did not decrease chi-squared values.
+It may be due to overlap of intensity from one spot into the next spots profile - clearly if a weak spot is next to a very strong spot along the c axis, its profile will be affected significantly.

+3.6 Phasing and model building.
+The crystals were solved by molecular replacement using the structure of the E. coli SDH complex (PDB entry 1NEK) as search model.
 After we succeeded in lowering the R-factor below 0.40 by manual rebuilding in the poorly phased density maps, the ARP/wARP procedure (Perrakis et al. 2001) was able to improve phases and build most of the model, as well as providing excellent maps for building the difficult parts.
-At present all but 23 residues out of 1117 have been built, and the model is being refined against 2.2 Å data with present $R{free}/R$ at 0.24/0.21.
+At present all but 23 residues out of 1117 have been built, and the model is being refined against 2.2 Å data with present R{free}/R at 0.27/0.24 before adding solvent.
 There is density at the substrate and quinone sites consistent with oxaloacetate and ubiquinone, although other occupants cannot be ruled out at this resolution and stage of refinement.
-Oxaloacetate may be covalently bound.
 Strands of density, presumably due to phospholipids and perhaps the polyprenyl side-chain of ubiquinone, are present in the membrane domain.

 3.7 Crystal packing.
 There is one monomer (hetero-tetramer) in the asymmetric unit of the P212121 crystal, giving a Matthews' coefficient of 3.47 and solvent content about 64%.
 The packing is illustrated in Figure 5 and shows that the crystals are of Michel's "type I" (Deisenhofer and Michel 1989): The transmembrane helical regions form bands suggestive of membrane layers in a stack of two-dimensional crystals, with the membrane layers perpendicular to the c axis.
 The 2-fold screw axes along a and b are within the plane of the membrane and relate adjacent monomers with alternate up/down orientation in the membrane.
 The screw axis along c relates adjacent membrane layers.
 Protein in the membrane layer is quite tightly packed, and although only half the extrinsic domains go to each side of the membrane, because the extrinsic domains are wider than the membrane domains these layers are also well packed.
-As a result the extrinsic domains from adjacent membrane layers do not interdigitate but stack in such a way that each pair of adjacent membrane layers is separated by two layers of extrinsic domains.
+As a result the extrinsic domains from adjacent membrane layers is separated by two layers of extrinsic domains.
 Moving up along the c axis, one passes through a membrane layer, then a layer of extrinsic domains of upwardly oriented molecules from that membrane, then a layer of extrinsic domains from downwardly oriented molecules in the next membrane, then that next membrane.
 The repeating unit consists of two membrane layers and four extrinsic layers, resulting in the long c axis of 291 Å.